oh-lang/oh/wishlist.md

 do_something(With: int, X; int, Y; int): null

 # defining a void function
+# braces {} are optional (as long as you go to the next line and indent)
+# but recommended for long functions.
 do_something(With: int, X; int, Y; int): null
     # because `X` and `Y` are defined with `;`, they are writable
     # in this scope and their changes will persist back into the